HrsSid/Harrys-Sidiropoulos/docs/index.md

 Hello, my name is <span class="special">Harrys Sidiropoulos</span>, i was born in 2008 and I am from greece.
 In my free time I love to practice my skills in programming.
 I practice <span class="special">web development</span> or <span class="special">software development</span>.

-On 2017 I started learning <span class="special">Python</span> and it was my first interaction with a computer.
+In 2017 I started learning <span class="special">Python</span> and it was my first interaction with a computer language.
 In 2020 I was learning HTML